patillacode/botzo/README.md

 * Follow [Botkit's installation](https://github.com/howdyai/botkit#installation) guide (do it within botzo folder)

 ### Run
-* I run the bot from a bash script, that I saved within the `node_modules/botkit/` folder, very simple:
+* I run the bot from a bash script in `botzo/` folder, very simple:

 ```bash